 In 80-90% of neonates, it is an isolated finding.
 Thus two clinical phenotypes are described: the syndromic or embryonic forms associated with other congenital/genetic abnormalities, and the far more common perinatal or acquired form in which BA is an isolated finding.

-The cause of BA is unknown but is likely to be multifactorial:
+The cause of biliary atresia is unknown but is likely to be multifactorial:

 Viral: Studies inoculating mice with rotavirus strains, reovirus and cytomegalovirus have resulted in jaundice and intrahepatic histology similar to biliary atresia.
 Liver biopsies from human patients showed 90% of infants expressed a protein linked to inflammation secondary to a viral immune response.